Índice INGAR methodology — v1.4

 Rent, yields and market metrics

-The segment's median market rent (neighborhood level, USD) is computed from collected rental listings, using the month's latest calculation.
+The segment's median market rent (neighborhood level, USD) is computed from collected rental offers, using the month's latest calculation.
 Yields are published only with confidence A or B and within a 2–15% gross range.
-Net yield is estimated (deductions applied over gross).
+Net yield is estimated: it applies a total deduction of 35.16% on gross rent, itemized in the next section.

 Months of supply and absorption rate come from the month's snapshot of active stock and delistings, and are only published when data is available.
-Days on market (DOM) are not published in v1.1: see limitations.
+Days on market (DOM) are not published yet: see limitations.

 Estimated capital appreciation (INE + DGI)

-It anchors on the INE IAI sale-price index for Montevideo (full-series CAGR, auto-updating), multiplied by a relative neighborhood factor built with rent-tilt over DGI rental contracts (76 neighborhoods with their own factor).
+It anchors on the INE IAI sale-price index for Montevideo (full-series CAGR, auto-updating), multiplied by a relative neighborhood factor built with rent-tilt over DGI rental contracts (76 neighborhoods with their own factor; those 76 refer to the coverage of this appreciation metric, not to the number of neighborhoods in the price index).
 The scope field indicates whether the neighborhood has its own factor or inherits the city average.
 It is NOT the change of the index's own series: it is a different metric and is labeled as such.

 Changes